MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/expense-reimbursement/use.md

 ---
-title: Use the Expense Reimbursement template for Power Platform
+title: Get started using the Expense Reimbursement apps
-description: Learn how to use the Expense Reimbursement app for Microsoft Power Platform.
+description: Learn how to use the Reimbursement Request app and the Expense Reimbursement Admin app on Microsoft Power Platform.
 author: microsoft-george
 ms.author: georgenewton
 contributors: